Parliamentary.ai

 Overview

-The Northern Ireland Assembly Members Act 2010 amended the Northern Ireland Act 1998, altering how salaries, allowances, and pensions are determined for members of the Northern Ireland Assembly (Assembly Members).
-It shifted the responsibility for setting these payments, giving the Assembly more control and flexibility while ensuring transparency.
+The Northern Ireland Assembly Members Act 2010 amended the Northern Ireland Act 1998, altering how salaries, allowances, and pensions for members of the Northern Ireland Assembly are determined.
+It shifted the power to set these payments from the Assembly itself to allowing the Assembly to delegate this responsibility or to establish an external body to decide.

 Description